University of Rostock: 1919 to present

-1945–1989

 The end of the Second World War in 1945 brought many changes.
 The university, now finding itself in the Soviet Zone of Germany (the later German Democratic Republic), was re-opened on 24 February 1946.
 The Faculty of Law was closed in 1951, a Faculty of Agriculture was introduced in 1950 and in 1951 saw the opening of a Department of Shipbuilding (renamed Faculty of Technology in 1963).
 The University of Rostock was the first traditional university in Germany to open a technical faculty.
 In 1952, the Faculty of Aviation was opened, but eventually relocated to Dresden.

 In 1976 the university was renamed Wilhelm-Pieck-Universität after Wilhelm Pieck, the first president of the German Democratic Republic.
 The renaming was annulled after the German reunification.

-1989 to present

-External funding increased by 83 % between 2005 and 2010 alone and currently is above 47 million Euros per year.
-Over 500 million Euros have been invested in the university infrastructure since 1991, reaching 750 million Euros by 2015.
+External funding increased by 83 % between 2005 and 2010 alone and currently is above 65 million euros per year.
+Over 500 million Euros have been invested in the university infrastructure since 1991, reaching 750 million euros by 2015.
 The numbers of young people from Germany and of international students who choose Rostock as a place to study are increasing every year.
-As of today, students from at least 99 different countries have studied at Rostock.
+As of today [when?], students from at least 99 different countries have studied at Rostock.
 In 2007, the University of Rostock reorganized its research capacities into three profile lines: Life, Light & Matter, Maritime Systems, and Aging of Individuals and Societies.
 In 2010, a fourth profile was added, called Knowledge – Culture – Transformation.